 The Blue Grotto

 Ah, the Blue Grotto.
 There are few places (if any) more familiar and recognizable than the beautifully aquamarine Blue Grotto.
-Although it is the most visited destination in Capri, it’s a must-visit destination on your Capri itinerary.
+Although it is the most visited destination in Capri, it’s a must-visit destination and of of the best things to do in Capri on your trip.
 There are many blue grottoes in different locations in the world, but Capri’s “Grotta Azzura” is certainly the most famous.

 Due to scientific phenomenon and thanks to a large hole in the rock beneath the water’s surface, the red light gets filtered out of the cave and results in the beautiful blue color of the grotto.